Lelydorp

-Lelydorp is the capital city of Wanica District, located in Suriname.
+Lelydorp (Sranan Tongo: Kofi Djompo) is the capital city of Wanica District, located in Suriname’s north.
 With a population of 18,663 (2012), it is the second largest city in Suriname, after Paramaribo.

 History

 Pad van Wanica

-For centuries the Pad van Wanica (path of Wanica) has been the only road that leads from Paramaribo to the south.
-How this road came to be is unknown.
-It is speculated that the original inhabitants established the path.
-Be that as it may, a road was built there, and on either side of the road parcels were issued away.
-The oldest part of this road is the northern part of it, which is closest to Paramaribo.
+For centuries the Pad van Wanica (Wanica path) has been the only road that leads Paramaribo to the south.
+The establishment of the road is unknown, but it is speculated that the original inhabitants formed the path.
+After the road was established parcels were issued on either side.
+The oldest part of this road is the northern part, which is closest to Paramaribo.
 The land issued there date from the early 18th century, with plantation names such as: Hermitage, Zorg en Hoop, Flora, Duisburg, Onverwacht, Goede Verwachting, Ephraimszegen, Nieuw Weergevonden, etc.

-Around 1790, a new series of land grants followed ending in the south of the path, starting with Braamshoop and ending with Halfhideslust followed by Klein Nieuwzorg.
+Around 1790, a new series of land grants were given that ended on the south of the path, starting with Braamshoop and ending with Halfhideslust followed by Klein Nieuwzorg.
 These new grounds were used almost exclusively as timber grounds.